zowe/zowe-cli/README.md

     ```
     npm i -g @zowe/cli@latest --ignore-scripts
     ```
-    **Warning!** If you use this method, plug-ins that are installed as root can only be accessed as root.
+    **WARNING!** If you use this method, plug-ins that are installed as root can only be accessed as root.
 Users must install plug-ins on their user account or share all profiles/plugins/settings/logs with root.
 You also might encounter npm errors if you install as root.
 We recommend that Linux administrators implement a user/group environment where permissions can be more carefully controlled.

+**What is the difference between V1 and V2?**

+  - V2 comes with **team profiles** and the **deprecation of the Secure Credential Store** (SCS) plug-in.

+    Connection details can now be managed efficiently within one file, promoting a global configuration that can be shared across teams and mainframe services.
+For more information on how to use profiles, visit [Zowe Docs](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles/)

+    Secure credential encryption is now included in the core CLI.
+The CLI prompts you to enter the username and password securely by default.
+Commands in the zowe config command group now let you manage security for any option value.